ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Auction
 -------

 After auction is scheduled anybody can visit it to watch.
-The auction can be reached at `Tender.auctionUrl`:
+The auction can be reached at `Tender.lot.auctionUrl`:

 .. include:: tutorial/auction-url.http
    :code: